Kelp, reef & climate change ecology network (KRACCEN)

 Detecting change in california

 In collaboration with Reef Check CA and the Monterey Bay Aquarium Research Institute (MBARI), the Kroeker lab is deploying oceanographic sensors to monitor pH, temperature, and dissolved oxygen in kelp forests from Van Damme, CA to Ensenada, Mexico.
 This project utilizes the bandwidth of a citizen scientist diving organization to collect high-quality and high-resolution data on oceanographic conditions along the California coast.
-This work hopes to provide insight into the dynamics of climate change along our coast and inform future models integrating citizen science programs with academic scientists.
+This work hopes to provide insight into the dynamics of climate change along our coast, identify factors influencing the risk or resilience of commercially and economically important marine species, and inform future models integrating citizen science programs with academic scientists.

 Global change & trophic interactions